perks-project/pk-ontology/README.md

 ## Content of the repository

 The resources associated with the requirements specification are available in the [`requirements`](./requirements) folder.
-A draft version of the requirements is currently available in the folder.

 The RDF files describing the different versions of the ontology can be found in the folder [pko](./pko).
 A [Chowlk](https://chowlk.linkeddata.es/) diagram for the current version of the ontology can be found in the [ontology](./ontology) folder.